 Dear Congressman Labrador:

-As members of the Spokane River Regional Toxics Task Force (SRRTTF), we call your attention to a particularly troublesome aspect of HR 2576, the Toxic Substances Control Act, specifically Section 7(c).
-Section 7(c) has been referred to as the Monsanto waiver.
-We respectfully ask that you work to have this “preemptive effect” language removed from the bill.
+As members of the Spokane River Regional Toxics Task Force (SRRTTF), we call your attention to a potentially troublesome aspect of HR 2576, the “TSCA Modernization Act of 2015,” specifically Section 7(c), which some have argued is intended to shield Monsanto from civil liability related to PCBs.
+Although we do not believe the language of Section 7(c) supports this argument, we respectfully ask that you work to have this “preemptive effect” language further clarified to eliminate any possible argument that it is intended to preempt tort actions, or any remedy for civil relief related to PCBs.

 As you know, the SRRTTF is an innovative clean-up effort to reduce PCBs from the Spokane River watershed and requires participation by NPDES Permittees in both Washington and Idaho.
 The SRRTTF is a collaborative effort of federal, state and local governments, and business and environmental interests.
 Already our efforts have garnered national attention.
 Importantly, none of the SRRTTF members create or manufacture PCBs, yet, we are required to expend significant public and private resources to locate and remove PCBs from our watershed.
 We represent citizens who live and work in North Idaho and Eastern Washington – approximately 600,000 people facing a billion dollars or more needed to clean up PCBs created and sold by the Monsanto Company.